-Cash and cash equivalents were \$171.4 million at March 31, 2015.
-Additionally, we have a \$600.0 million unsecured revolving credit facility which matures on April 21, 2017, subject to a one-year extension at our option, and had no borrowings outstanding at March 31, 2015.
+Cash and cash equivalents were \$22.2 million at June 30, 2015.
+Additionally, we have a \$600.0 million unsecured revolving credit facility which matures on April 21, 2017, subject to a one-year extension at our option, which had \$106.5 million outstanding at June 30, 2015.
 In addition, we have an option (subject to bank approval) to increase the credit facility through an accordion feature to \$1.0 billion.
 Our \$275.0 million unsecured term loan, which matures on November 21, 2018, subject to a one-year extension at our option, also has an option (subject to bank approval) to increase the term loan through an accordion feature to \$350.0 million.
-As of March 31, 2015, we had the capacity to issue up to \$84.1 million in common shares under our ATM equity program.
+As of June 30, 2015, we had the capacity to issue up to \$242.7 million in common shares under our ATM equity program.

-For the three months ended March 31, 2015, the maximum amount of borrowings outstanding under our revolving credit facility was \$79.5 million, the weighted average amount of borrowings outstanding was \$39.6 million and the weighted average interest rate, before amortization of debt fees, was 1.1%.
+For the six months ended June 30, 2015, the maximum amount of borrowings outstanding under our revolving credit facility was \$173.5 million, the weighted average amount of borrowings outstanding was \$79.3 million and the weighted average interest rate, before amortization of debt fees, was 1.1%.
 On April 11, 2015, we redeemed our \$200.0 million 6.20% senior notes prior to the original maturity date of January 15, 2017 using the funds raised from our March 2015 senior note issuance.
-For the remainder of 2015, we have \$148.7 million of debt maturing at a weighted average stated interest rate of 7.9%.
+On August 3, 2015 we repaid \$147 million of mortgage debt that had a weighted average stated interest rate of 7.9%.
+We have no additional debt maturing in 2015 and only \$27 million maturing in 2016.
 We currently believe that cash flows from operations, cash on hand, our ATM equity program, our revolving credit facility and our general ability to access the capital markets will be sufficient to finance our operations and fund our debt service requirements (including maturities) and capital expenditures.

 Our overall capital requirements for the remainder of 2015 will depend upon acquisition opportunities, the level of improvements and redevelopments on existing properties and the timing and cost of development of Assembly Row, Pike & Rose and future phases of Santana Row.
-While the amount of future expenditures will depend on numerous factors, we expect to continue to see higher levels of capital investments in our properties under development and redevelopment in 2015 which is the result of the continued development at both Assembly Row and Pike & Rose with openings of portions of both projects in the remainder of 2015, the commencement of construction on Phase II of Pike & Rose and Assembly Row, and the current phase of Santana Row.
+While the amount of future expenditures will depend on numerous factors, we expect to continue to see higher levels of capital investments in our properties under development and redevelopment in 2015 which is the result of the continued development at both Assembly Row and Pike & Rose with openings of portions of both projects in the remainder of 2015, the commencement of construction on Phase II of Assembly Row and Pike & Rose, and the current phase of Santana Row.
 With respect to other capital investments related to our existing properties, we expect to incur levels consistent with prior years.
 Our capital investments will be funded on a short-term basis with cash flow from operations, cash on hand and/or our revolving credit facility, and on a long-term basis with long-term debt or equity including shares issued under our ATM equity program.
 If necessary, we may access the debt or equity capital markets to finance significant acquisitions.
 Given our past ability to access the capital markets, we expect debt or equity to be available to us.
 Although there is no intent at this time, if market conditions deteriorate, we may also delay the timing of certain development and redevelopment projects as well as limit future acquisitions, reduce our operating expenditures, or re-evaluate our dividend policy.